m5x5/sourcesync/README.md

 # SourceSync

-SourceSync is a Node.js utility tool designed to enable seamless bidirectional synchronization between original CSS source files and the output CSS files generated in the browser's dev tools.
-By leveraging CSS source maps and a novel line diffing algorithm, SourceSync empowers front-end developers to modify CSS in their browser's dev tools and have those changes reflected back in their original CSS source files.
+SourceSync keeps your CSS source files in sync with your browser's dev tools.
+It works with PostCSS, LightningCSS, SASS or plain CSS.
+Enjoy the convenience of real-time browser-to-source CSS editing.

 ## Table of Contents